kvarak/dnd/docs/_Classes/barbarian.md

 For some adventurers, their internal reservoir of fearlessness and gallantry might border closer to foolhardiness.
 An intrepid do-gooder might take the first step down this path by complete accident, meddling in affairs they ought not and finding themselves unable to turn back.
 Their impromptu effectiveness in battle isn’t due to anger but rather matching pluck, tenacity, or stubbornness to shrug off the worst the enemy has to offer.
 These brawlers might not be as graceful as trained fighters, but they're guardians of the weak, and what they lack in polish they make up for in valor.

+### Matter at Hand
+When you choose this path at 1st level, you gain the Brawler and Thrown weapon - Improvised Throwing combat skills.

+Additionally, you can use any item, as long as you can pick it up, as a thrown weapon.
+Attacks with these items benefit from your bonus Rage damage and can be used with your Reckless Attack and Brutal Critical features.

 ### Lucky
 Luck seems to be with you.
-When you choose this path at 1st level, when you roll a 1 on an attack roll, ability check, or saving throw, you can reroll the die and must use the new roll.
+From 1st level, when you roll a 1 on an check, you can reroll the die and must use the new roll.

-### Matter at Hand
-At 3rd level, you gain proficiency with improvised weapons and unarmed strikes.
-Damage for these attacks is 1d4 for unarmed attacks, 1d6 for one-handed improvised weapons and 1d10 for two-handed improvised weapons. if you’re within 5 feet of an unattended improvised weapon, you can pick it up without using an action as long as you have a free hand.

-Additionally, you can use any item of a similar size as a club or larger, as a thrown weapon.
-It gains the thrown property (range 20/30), and attacks with these weapons benefit from your bonus Rage damage and can be used with your Reckless Attack and Brutal Critical features.
+In addition you gain +2 to your Luck score.

 ### Favor the Bold
 Also from 3rd level, when the adrenaline kicks in, primal instinct propels certain heroes to awe-inspiring feats, seeming to add just a smidge of luck at the right moment.
 While raging, whenever you make a saving throw, or an attack roll with an unarmed strike or improvised weapon, you can roll a d4 and add the number rolled to the total.